 Batman then tells Superman that something bigger is coming.
 That Batman can see it.
 That Superman needs to get out of there now.

-We cut to the Hall of Justice main entrance.
+We cut to the Hall of Justice’s main entrance.
 We see visitors touring the Hall of Justice.
-A recording of Barry Allen greats the visitors.
+A recording of Barry Allen greets the visitors.
 The recording says that the Hall of Justice’s public areas will remain open to anyone and everyone.
 That the public areas have the most amazing displays and incredible things to see and experience.
-Barry’s recording then says that tourists should keep their eyes open because they never know what super hero they might run into.
+Barry’s recording then says that tourists should keep their eyes open because they never know what superhero they might run into.

 We shift to the Hall of Justice’s cafeteria.
 We see Ferdinand cooking the food.
 (Ferdinand is a Minotaur who was the chef at the Themysciran Embassy.)
 We see a huge cast of characters including Swamp Thing, The Terrifics, Booster Gold, Ted Kord, Steel, Miss Martian, Zatanna, Vixen, and Black Canary.
 (And Black Canary has a present with a green arrow pinning it to her seat.
 I love it!
 Nice detail here.)

 We see John Stewart sitting alone at a table with his food.
 Barry Allen races over to John’s table and sits down.
 Barry starts munching on a hamburger and asks John what he ordered.
 John says that he got a hamburger based on what from a place back in Detroit.
 Barry says that Ferdinand is amazing in his ability to reproduce any food from anywhere.
 (A Minotaur that cooks beef?!
 That is just wrong.)

 Barry asks John why he is not eating.
 John says that his life has always been about order.
 From him being in the military to him being an architect.
 However, the Totality and the Source Wall energies have turned everything on its head.
 Even the emotional spectrum is odd.
 And John’s new power ring is a part of him and he does not even know why.